schetle/unrealengine-components/ControllerCamera/README.md

 By default, many Unreal Engine project templates include a Camera on every Character.

+For some games it might be desireable not to have a Camera/Springarm on every character, and instead only use a single Camera that "moves" to the specific character you happen to be possessing.

-This simple dependentless ActorComponent is designed to spawn a SpringArm and Camera, and then attach itself to an incoming possessed character.
+This simple dependentless ActorComponent is designed to spawn a SpringArm and Camera from your PlayerController, and then attach itself to an incoming possessed character.
 Cleanup function included for unposessing as well.

 ## Usage